0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

     outFile.seekp(0, std::ios::beg);
     outFile.write(reinterpret_cast<char*>(&waveHeader), sizeof(waveHeader));
 ```
+> there are other APIs that expose similar functionality, under the hood they operate in a similar manner, the differences are negligible
 ## Reversing audiosrv!AudioServerStartStream
 The method of interest is ```pAudioClient->Start()```, which as the name suggests - starts the audio recording by streaming data between the endpoint buffer and the audio engine. under the hood, the method invokes the ```AudioSrv!AudioServerStartStream``` function over LRPC: